SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 In the second strategy, we compare the quantum simulation against a classical simulation of the exact Hamiltonian dynamics to report our fidelity.
 Again, this is not scalable.

-In the third strategy, we use the mirror circuits method developed by Sandia Laboratories [[2]](#references).
+In the third strategy, we use the mirror circuits method with two different ways of implementation.
+The first creates an inverse of the Hamiltonian, while the second, developed by Sandia Laboratories [[2]](#references), constructs a Quasi-Hamiltonian combined with random Pauli operators.
 This is scalable to all qubit sizes.

 ## Problem outline